 Keep a party-in-a-box ready to go #Entertaining#bbq#event planning#great-ideas#party July 16 | Megan Finley Horowitz meggyfin Former Tribesmaid moderator and frequent Offbeat Home contributor, Mich, explained: I keep all the stuff we need for a bbq in an old wine crate: plastic plates, forks, napkins, grill tongs, party cups and of course, balls for beer pong!
 It makes hosting BBQs of any size so much simpler, because I don't need to run around gathering stuff.
 I just pull out this box and we're ready to go!
 EXCELLENT idea!
 If it was a party box at my house, it'd be full of all the same stuff, including Go Plates and, instead of beer pong balls, there'd be Nerf guns and ammo refills.
 What would be in YOUR "party in a box"?
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Terrariums with a humorous twist from Twig Terrariums NEXT Are midwives status symbols?
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Terrariums with a humorous twist from Twig Terrariums NEXT Are midwives status symbols?
 Show/Hide comments [ 9 ] Holy f&%$ on a stick.
 This is brilliant.
 3 agree Reply My best friend's dad used to do something similar.
 He filled an old returnable beer bottle case (indestructible!) with everything he needed for a day on the river and called it his "action packer ".
 1 agrees Reply SUCH a good idea!
 Reply WE HAVE ONE OF THESE!!
 I feel like we have succeeded as humans today.
 Our house is ground zero for a million billion events and parties, so I started keeping a plastic bin with the "oft used" things.
 Nothing fancy, just paper plates, napkins, cups, chopsticks, serving trays, some speakers for outside,a couple lighters, salt, pepper– just those little "oh, where the eff is ____" things to make parties a little easier.
 1 agrees Reply I have this for a couple of different types of events actually, in two medium sterlite plastic bins I have a small BBQ grill, charcoal, lighter fluid, rolled up newspaper and the BBQ tools and in another I have all the picnic supplies like plates, utensils, serving spoons glasses and random fancy napkins that say things like happy halloween and graduation 2011 that I got for $.20 a pack.
 I also host other get togethers and help friends host them so I have another with all the dishes except plain napkins, serving utensils of all types, large dollarstoreserving bowls and aluminum pans of all sizes which I use to make stuff Reply Also I collect containers that I don't mind leaving at people's houses like $1 serving dishes and gallon ice cream containers.
 I also have a milk crate with stuff like drink mix of all kinds to go with the 30 cup percolator I got at goodwill for $7 Reply GENIUS!!!
 Reply I LOVE my party box.
 No matter who drops in, we are ready!
 I have beer pong balls, party cups, napkins, and these pitchers with a freezable core for large portion cocktails.
 I also keep an extra bottle of tequila and an extra case of beer nearby.
 Reply Now I am in a grown up house in the middle of all my friends, I've started one of these 🙂 I've also got half a freezer drawer full of bread rolls, burgers and sausages so whenever the weather is nice enough (welcome to England, planning an outdoor party without a backup plan for rain can be challenging!) having friends round is just a case of sending out a few messages and asking people to bring drinks and stuff to restock the freezer for next time.
 I'm looking forward to a summer of random get-togethers which don't require an hour of traipsing round the shops first 🙂 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.